tyler-carty/tyler-carty.github.io/README.md

 2. Run `npm install` to install dependencies
 3. Use `npm start` to run the development server

-## Usage

-After starting the development server, navigate to `http://localhost:3000` in your web browser.
-You'll be presented with the login screen.
-Use the following credentials:

-- Username: tyler-cartwright
-- Password: password123

-Once logged in, you can explore the different sections of the portfolio or follow the guided tour for a comprehensive overview.

 ## Contributing

 While this is a personal portfolio project, suggestions and feedback are welcome.
 Please open an issue to discuss any changes you'd like to propose.